NetLogo/Time-Extension/README.md

 *ts-get-interp logotimeseries logotime column-name*

-Behaves almost identical to time:ts-get, but if there is not an exact match with the date/time stamp, then the value is linearly interpolated between the two nearest values.
+Behaves almost identical to ts-get, but if there is not an exact match with the date/time stamp, then the value is linearly interpolated between the two nearest values.
 This command will throw an exception if the values in the column are strings instead of numeric.

     print ts-get-interp ts (time:create "2000-01-01 10:30:00") "flow"